mncrowe/Two_Basin_Problem/README.md

 # Two Basin Problem

-Scripts for the Julia Oceananigans package for simulating the two-basin problem.
-This problem considers Rossby waves moving around two adjacent basins using a shallow water model.
+Here we study Rossby waves moving around two connected basins.
+This repository contains scripts which solve this problem in the shallow water model using the Julia Oceananigans, and scripts which solve this problem in the one-layer quasi-geostrophic model using the Julia GeophysicalFlows package.

 Use Julia 1.10.8 for this project by installing JuliaUp.
 This can be opened using: